findirfin/findirfin.dev/md/content/posts/Good AI.md

 ![](/images/Pasted%20image%2020250222151433.png)
 https://ollama.com/, run AI locally
 Ollama is a great way to run AI locally.
 It does everything through the CLI, but it isn't hard to learn how to use it.

+---

+Check back soon, I may update this list once in a while